Physiotherapy for AC Joint Injuries

 Injuries to this joint typically occur from falling on a bent elbow, where the arm bone is driven upwards towards the collarbone on impact.
 These injuries are most commonly seen in collision sports such as Australian Football, Rugby and throwing sports such as shotput.
 Characteristically, these injuries are most recognisable by a protruding bump at the site of the AC joint.
 This is where the acromioclavicular ligament has been sprained or ruptured and the collarbone being held down by the AC ligament springs up creating the bump or ridge.

-Signs of an AC Joint Sprain are generally:
+Signs of an AC Joint Sprain:

 - Pain experienced at the tip of the shoulder.